John James Cowperthwaite: Hong Kong

 Throughout the 1960s, Cowperthwaite refused to implement free universal primary education, contributing to relatively high illiteracy rates in today's older generation.
 Compulsory education was only introduced under the governorship of Sir Murray MacLehose the next decade.
 At a time when Hong Kong's roads were crippled by traffic congestion, Cowperthwaite also steadfastly opposed construction of the Mass Transit Railway, a costly undertaking which was nevertheless built following his retirement.
 It would later become one of the world's most heavily utilised (and profitable) railways.

 In 1960, he was appointed as an Officer of the Most Excellent Order of the British Empire (OBE) and, in 1964, a Companion of the Most Distinguished Order of Saint Michael and Saint George (CMG).
 He later became a Knight Commander of the Most Excellent Order of the British Empire (KBE) in 1968.

 Commentators have credited his management of the economy of Hong Kong as a leading example of how small government encourages growth.

 Post–civil service career

 After leaving his retirement, he was international adviser to Jardine Fleming, the Hong Kong–based investment bank until 1981.
 He retired and left Hong Kong for St Andrews, Scotland and became a member of The Royal and Ancient Golf Club of St Andrews.

 Personal life and death

 He married Sheila Thomson in 1941.
 They had one son.
-He died in Scotland on 21 January 2006, aged 90; his son predeceased him.
+He died in Scotland on 21 January 2006, aged 90.